bensuperpc/GTASA_alternative_code/README.md

 #### How does it work ?
 - The algorithm will generate sequences of characters (A, B, C ...
 AA, BA, CA)
-- It will then calculate the hash (**JAMCRC**) from the series of characters
+- It will then calculate hash (**JAMCRC**) from the series of characters
-- It will compare the hashes, if they are equal to one of the hashes of one of the official cheat codes, this will save the sequence of characters
+- It will compare hashes, if they are equal to one of the hashes of one of the official cheat codes, this will save the sequence of characters

 #### Information